 Provide a Name for the UI Action.

 Select Add above the Tag Conditions section.
 In the Tag Logic Field, enter a condition that evaluates the value of your area_of_law Field and outputs the associated Tag.
-We'll be creating separate conditions for our two Tags within this UI Action so create one that checks for the value of Compliance and one for the value of Disputes as shown below.
+We'll create separate conditions for our two Tags within this UI Action, so create one that checks for the value of Compliance and one for the value of Disputes, as shown below.

 New to Liquid?
 Check out our Crash Course on Liquid to learn more.